What happens if I do not comply with parenting orders?

 Unless you can establish a ‘reasonable excuse’ for contravening the Order, it is unlikely that the Court will be sympathetic to you for breaching the Order and you may be ordered to pay the other parent’s costs of bringing the Contravention Application.

-In some circumstances, where the Judges considers the Order unworkable, the matter may be referred back for rehearing on the issues with a new set of orders to be made.
+In some circumstances, where the Judges consider the Order unworkable, the matter may be referred back for rehearing on the issues with a new set of orders to be made.

 Unfortunately, the term ‘reasonable excuse’ is not exclusively defined in the Family Law Act 1975.